ramki1979/OAuthSDK/README.md

 4. Create, Public OpenOAuthStore service, to store OAuth App Client secrets.
 [Open to All], if there is one already available kindly let me know.

-Currently, the library works for both OAuth 1 & 2, but need to clean few things in the framework.
+Currently, the library works for both OAuth 1 & 2, but need to clean things in the framework.

-oauth_tokens & access_tokens are stored in Keychain now, but will be move to Realm database using libsodium.
+oauth_tokens & access_tokens are stored in Keychain now, but will move to Realm database with data being encrypted using libsodium.

 ## Framework Status:
-This is an Intial commit, The main goals are yet to be  start!!
+This is an Intial commit, The main goals are yet to be  started!!

-#### App ids & secrets provided here doesn't work, they are just for illustration.
+#### App ids & secrets provided here don't work, they are just for illustration.

 ### Creating OAuth1 Service